View the latest new KTM Timetable (KTM jadual baru kereta api) for train departures in Malaysia and Singapore.

 This is the main railway line that travels from JB Sentral in the south of the peninsular, up through the capital Kuala Lumpur, then onto Ipoh and Butterworth where you can catch the ferry over to Penang island.

-From here the line heads north up to Thailand and the southern Thai city of Hat Yai, passing close to the ferry ports for boats out to the popular tourist island of Langkawi.
+From here the railway line heads north up to the Thailand to Padang Besar Railway Station (just inside Malaysia), passing close to the ferry ports (Alor Setar or Arau) for boats out to the popular tourist island of Langkawi..

 The original high speed Electric Train (ETS) runs between Kuala Lumpur's KL Sentral railway station and the town of Ipoh.